unstableconfiguration/dice/README.md

 ## Dice Roller
 Equation-based dice roller for use in dice-based games.
 With no modules loaded, it is simply a random number generator that mimics dice rolls.

 Base usage:
 '''
 let dice = new DiceRoller();
 let solution = dice.solve('3d6');
 // Expect: solution is a number 3-18
 '''

-The lowercase 'd' character identifies a dice roll operation.
-The number to the right of the d represents the facets of the die.
-The number to the left of the d is the number of times to roll, if no number is to the left of the d then it will roll once.
+The dice roller looks for patterns like 'd6' or '1d6' where the 'd' signifies a roll, the number to the left is the number of rolls (default 1 if no number) and the number to the right is the facets of the die.

 Example inputs:
 * d6  - a number 1-6